JinRhim/Prosthetic_hand_control_MQTT_SSDMobileNet/README.md

 mosquitto_sub -h test.mosquitto.org -t "openmv/test" -v
 ```

-- The terminal should say
+- The terminal should receive the distance in integer
 ```
+OpenMV/test 70
+OpenMV/test 69
-OpenMV/test release
+OpenMV/test 69
+...
 ```

+6. Connect LiPO Battery to OpenMV.
+If OpenMV does not turn on, probably the + and - is flipped.